pblachut/MartenWebApp/README.md

 Document databases became popular in last years.
 They have a lot of places where they are suitable to use.
 RavenDb and many others are doing very well on production sites.
 This time I`ll tell something about Marten which has feature of document database and event store.
 The new thing is that Marten works on the top of Postgres database.

+===

-## What is it Marten?
+#### What is it Marten?

 I`ve heard the first time about Marten on Slack channel when some person shared the link to [this post](https://jeremydmiller.com/2016/08/18/moving-from-ravendb-to-marten/).
 [Jeremy Miller](https://jeremydmiller.com/) shows why his team decided to abandon RavenDb and setup completly new project with utilizing Postgres relational database.
-Marten just works as an ORM on Postgres and provides functionality of document database and event store.
+Marten just works similar to ORM on Postgres and provides functionality of document database and event store.
 It is great advantage when single relational database can be used in many ways in the project.
 But as always, if something is for many things then is the best in nothing.

 Marten uses [JSONB](https://www.postgresql.org/docs/9.4/static/datatype-json.html) Postgres type to store documents as default.
 It gives huge efficiency profits in comparision to normal JSON format.
 JSONB supports [GIN](https://www.postgresql.org/docs/9.1/static/textsearch-indexes.html) indexing with the following [operators](https://www.postgresql.org/docs/9.4/static/functions-json.html#FUNCTIONS-JSONB-OP-TABLE).
 Postgres gives also possibility to use [full-text search](https://blog.lateral.io/2015/05/full-text-search-in-milliseconds-with-postgresql/) within JSON documents.

-## Marten as a document database
+#### Marten as a document database

 Document database API is very similar to RavenDB what creators of the Marten say openly.
 They have created Marten as a substitution of RavenDB and that is reason of doing that.